PostgresApp/PostgresApp/README.md

 1. Open `Postgres.xcodeproj` in Xcode
 2. Select the "Postgres Binaries" scheme, and build by clicking "Run", or using the keyboard shortcut, `⌘B`.
+3. Optionally, Select the "Postgres Extensions" scheme, and build in the same manner.
 3. Once the binaries are finished building, select the "Postgres Mac Application" scheme, and build & run by clicking "Run", or using the keyboard shortcut, `⌘R`.

 ## Under the Hood